Our Commitment to you

 How to make a complaint

-If you are unhappy about your treatment at Oxford Health Charity Limited, you are invited to contact us any way you wish, for example –
+If you are unhappy about your treatment at the Oxford Health Charity Limited, you are invited to contact us anyway you wish.

 If your concern is about a consultation with your doctor and you feel able to discuss this with them, the best course of action is to phone and ask the doctor to ring you when they can.
 Issues can often be resolved this way.

 What happens next?

 Your complaint will then be dealt with.
 The steps taken will depend on the nature of your complaint, but it may include:

 Informing The Health Professional Or Staff Member Of The Complaint And Requesting Their Comments Or Explanation

 Asking For More Information Or Discussing The Matter Informally With You Over The Telephone, Or By Letter If Talking With You Is Not Possible

 We Have A Complaints Committee Within The Practice And Your Complaint May Be Addressed By Them.